ndench/ndench.github.io/_posts/2018-02-26-brisphp-news.md

 to read?
 Check out the [TL;DR man pages](https://laravel-news.com/tldr-pages).
 A cli program which summarises the man pages for you.

-* A really great andin depth look at build secure PHP web applications by [Paragon Initiative](https://paragonie.com/blog/2017/12/2018-guide-building-secure-php-software).
+* A really great and in depth look at build secure PHP web applications by [Paragon Initiative](https://paragonie.com/blog/2017/12/2018-guide-building-secure-php-software).

-* Want to "level up your phpstorm game"?
-Check out (phpstorm.tips)[http://phpstorm.tips].
+* Want to "level up your PhpStorm game"?
+Check out [phpstorm.tips](http://phpstorm.tips).
 A collection of small tips and tricks you can use to get better at PhpStorm.

 * I've been sending through a few PR's to open source repositories lately and I